 Building an Arduino Home Energy Monitoring System (SDG 7: Affordable and Clean Energy)

 Modern energy systems depend on visibility.
-Electricity powers nearly every aspect of modern life, yet the way energy flows through devices and infrastructure is often invisible to the people who depend on it.
+Electricity powers nearly every aspect of modern life, yet the way energy flows through devices, sensors, batteries, motors, lighting, communications equipment, and small infrastructure systems is often invisible to the people who depend on it.
 Without measurement tools, inefficiencies remain hidden and energy consumption becomes difficult to manage.

 An Arduino energy monitoring system provides a practical way to observe electrical behavior in real time.
-By combining a microcontroller with current and voltage sensors, it becomes possible to measure power consumption and translate electrical activity into usable data.
+By combining a microcontroller with a current and voltage sensor, it becomes possible to measure voltage, current, power, and cumulative energy consumption and translate electrical activity into usable data.

 Building an Arduino Energy Monitoring System showing an Arduino board connected to current and voltage sensors to measure electricity usage aligned with UN Sustainable Development Goal 7 Affordable and Clean Energy.